artcom/artcom.github.io/_drafts/changi_petal_clouds_mobile_sound.md

 ## Building the Synchronization Server and a Demonstrator

 The server was built quite quickly using [Node.js](https://nodejs.org/en/).
-The provide WeesWares with a working example I also wrote a simple iOS app to demonstrate the synchronization concept:
+To provide [WeesWares] with a working example I also wrote a simple iOS app to demonstrate the synchronization concept:

 > !! show video of multiple demonstrators running in parallel